 - Both the components of the combined ratio can be explained separately.
 The underwriting loss ratio measures the efficiency of the company on the standard of its underwriting methodology whereas expense ratio measures how well effective is the overall operation of the company.

 - It does not give the entire picture about the profitability of the company because it excludes the investment income.
-These companies earn a good source of income from investments in bonds, stocks and other financial instruments which are outside their core business.
+These companies earn a good source of income from investments in bonds, stocks, and other financial instruments that are outside their core business.

 - It is made up of many components.
 We tend to focus just on the CR number and miss about analyzing the components it is made up of.

 - We just cannot tell if the CR is greater than 100% that means a company is not profitable because it may happen the company is making a good amount of profit from other investment income.